-is checklist to ensure that you have included all of the required elements in your essay.
+Use th is checklist to ensure that you have included all of the required elements in your essay.
 I introduced the topic of poison.
-I clearly defined "poison" and described a range of effects poison can have on different organisms.
-I only included relevant information.
-The information I presented is accurate.
-All of the information I presented addresses the effects poison can have on different organisms.
-I used science vocabulary correctly.
-I used information from the reading "The Power of Poison as Medicine" to explain the topic in detail.
-I used information from the exhibition to explain the topic in detail.
+I defined "poison."
+I clearly named three poisons and described the plants or animals that use them and their effects.
+I included a labeled illustration of each plant or animal, including poison delivery methods.
+I only included relevant information about the three poisons, the plants or animals that use them, and their effects.
+I used information from "The Power of Poison as Medicine" to explain poisons, the plants or animals that use them, and their effects in detail.
+I used information from The Power of Poison exhibition to explain poisons, the plants or animals that use them, and their effects in detail.
 I used academic, non-conversational tone and language.
 I included a conclusion at the end.
+I proofread my essay for grammar and spelling errors.